 This commission aims to reach the hearts of a younger audiences and showcase the versatility of the art form through a vibrant, lively performance on a digital platform.

 The Royal Opera House’s Youth Opera Company is a 50-strong group of diverse, talented children aged nine-to-13-years-old.
-Members come from across London and the South East and from a wide variety of backgrounds.
+Members come from across Greater London and from a wide variety of backgrounds.
 What they have in common is real potential as singers and actors; potential that they discover and develop through being part of the Company.
 They generally meet once a fortnight, at the Royal Opera House, for a full day of workshops and rehearsals.

 How did it start?

 Youth Opera Company was established in 2010, following an extensive series of workshops involving over 400 children; they had discovered a passion for singing through school projects run by the Royal Opera House and other organizations with a commitment to learning and participation.
 The aim was – and remains – to keep our recruitment base as broad as possible and to give opportunities to everyone, irrespective of whether they have previous experience of opera or not.

 We hold annual auditions for the Youth Opera Company, which are by invitation only.
 We invite children to audition through Music Hubs and key partner organizations.
 This enables us to work with children with outstanding potential who have established an interest in singing through existing projects, but who do not necessarily have access to ongoing provision at an advanced level.

 Please do not send speculative applications as we are unable to consider them.